 Lenovo operates in an industry which is rapidly changing in terms of market trends, consumer preferences and technologies.
-In order to keep directors updated with the latest technologies and products development in the industry, the Company has made arrangements for directors to attend Consumer Electronics Show ("CES") and Mobile World Congress (the "MWC") in Las Vegas and Barcelona respectively.
-During the visits, directors were given the best product reviews, product demos and displays that showcased the technologies of the Company and also those of other players in the market.
+In order to keep directors updated with the latest technologies and products development in the industry, the Company invited directors to attend Consumer Electronics Show ("CES") and Mobile World Congress (the "MWC") in Las Vegas and Barcelona respectively.
+During the year, directors who visited the MWC were given the best product reviews, product demos and displays that showcased the technologies of the Company and also those of other players in the market.
 These events provided excellent opportunities for directors not only to acquire the most advanced technological knowledge in the market, but also to meet with the senior management of the Company and other innovators, builders, technologists and customers there.